Maury Povich: 1991–1998: The Maury Povich Show

-1998–2022: Maury, Twenty One, and Weekends with Maury and Connie
+1998–2023: Maury, Twenty One, and Weekends with Maury and Connie

 In 1998, the show was taken over by Studios USA (then a division of USA Networks, later renamed Universal Television after being sold to Vivendi Universal; and NBCUniversal Television Distribution after VU Entertainment was sold to NBC owner General Electric).
 When Studios USA took over production of the show, it was renamed simply Maury.
 The show often veered into what critics called trash TV, and in 1998 it became known for a segment called "Who's the Daddy?" during which men who were denying or trying to establish paternity were given DNA tests and the results were revealed on the air.

 On January 9, 2000, Povich hosted the short-lived primetime revival of the classic game show Twenty One on NBC.
 Reruns of the show have been aired on GSN.

 In November 2005, MSNBC announced Povich would co-host a weekend news program with his wife, Connie Chung.
 The program titled Weekends with Maury and Connie debuted on January 7, 2006, but was canceled due to low ratings.
 The final episode aired on June 17, 2006.

 He appeared as himself in the fourth episode of the sixth season of the sitcom How I Met Your Mother.
 He is portrayed as a New Yorker who is apparently seen everywhere in the city—often in several places at once.
 He also appeared as himself in the film Madea's Big Happy Family.

 In May 2007, he launched the Flathead Beacon, a weekly print newspaper and online news source in Montana's Flathead County, where he has a home and is a member at the Eagle Bend Golf Club.

 In 2015, Povich made a guest appearance on the Adult Swim show The Jack and Triumph Show.
 In March 2022, Povich announced his retirement and the end of his talk show after 31 seasons, making it the longest-running daytime talk show with a single host in American television history.
 Povich discussed his career with Greg Braxton of the Los Angeles Times that June, noting that he had accomplished all he had wanted to do during his career, was proud of what he had created with Maury (especially in maintaining the show's ratings in a time when daytime television audiences were shrinking rapidly), and had no further desire for any other television projects.
+In 2023, Povich made a guest appearance on the Disney+ animated show The Proud Family: Louder and Prouder.